SidChiu0220/Sid_BlueStampPortfolio/index.md

   **WebSocket**
   - A communication between a client and a server or the host using the IP address of the host.
   - The client, in this case is the Raspberrypi Zero.
-  - Th Pi Zero sends the information about the switch-mode button, the color the robot should track, and the data from accelerometer.
+  - Th Pi Zero sends the information about the switch-mode button, the color the robot should track, and the data from accelerometer every 0.1 seconds.
   - When sending the data from the controller, I used JSON send many information at once, and it encodes data in to bytes to be able to send.
+The Pi 0 sends the XY-acceleration, the color to track, and a "SwitchMode" variable that is true when the middle button is pressed as a packet.
 The Pi 4 decodes and parses the data.

   **Buttons and RGBLED**
   - There are three buttons and an RGBLED connected to the Pi Zero.